department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/readme.md

 - Share with 508 Office along the way for their accessibility input and feedback

 ## Plan for January 2021 Research
-After delivering the MVP into Test Flight (~late Dec 2020), we will test the app with Veterans that we recruit with Perigean using the VSP research cycle.
-With this research, we seek to 1) identify major usability issues with sign in and general navigation & usability of the breadth of features and 2) get a sense of overall Veteran satisfaction with the app.
-Research questions include:
+After delivering the MVP into Test Flight (~late 2020 or early 2021), we will test the app with Veterans that we recruit with Perigean using the VSP research cycle.
+With this research, we seek to

+1. Identify major usability issues with sign in
+2. Identify major usability issues with navigating around the app as a whole
+3. Identify major usability issues with saving profile information
+4. Identify what participants feel is missing & would add next

+**Research questions include:**
-- What major usability issues exist with sign in to the app?
+- What usability obstacles exist with sign in to the app?
-- What obstacles exist in the user navigating the app as a whole, using the bottom toolbar and top navigation bar?
+- What usability obstacles exist in the user navigating the app as a whole?
-- What major usability obstacles to locating and editing personal & contact information?
+- What usability obstacles exist to locating and successfully editing personal & contact information?
-- (If user has data) What obstacles exist to locating information about an appointment?
+- (If user has appointments data) Can users locate information about an appointment?
-- (If user has data) Do participants find anything confusing/unclear about appointments?
+  - Do participants find anything confusing/unclear about appointments?
-- (If user has data) What obstacles exist to locating information about a specific claim or appeal?
+- (If user has claims & appeals data) Can users locate information about a specific claim or appeal?
-- (If user has data) Do participants find anything confusing/unclear about claims & appeals?
+  - Do participants find anything confusing/unclear about claims & appeals?
-- What would participants expect this app to be called?
+- What do participants rate the app on a scale of 1 to 5, 1 being not useful at all and 5 being extremely useful?
-- What do participants feel is missing?
+  - Do participants feel anything is missing?
+What?
+  - If participants could add 1 thing, what would it be?
 Why?

 #### Assumptions and unknowns